20ft/20ft/docs/quick.rst

 Quick Start
 ===========

 The quick start assumes you have already received an invite email.
-If not, please email davep@20ft.nz to receive one.
+If not, head to https://20ft.nz and subscribe to the newsletter - this is how you receive an introduction :)

 Run on AWS
 ==========

-Use the `ready made AMI <https://ap-southeast-2.console.aws.amazon.com/ec2/v2/home?region=ap-southeast-2#LaunchInstanceWizard:ami=ami-dba261b9>`_ (runs fine on t2.nano, login with alpine@) and create an account using the command sent with your invite email.
+Use the `ready made AMI <https://ap-southeast-2.console.aws.amazon.com/ec2/v2/home?region=ap-southeast-2#LaunchInstanceWizard:ami=ami-557cb337>`_ (runs fine on t2.nano, login with alpine@) and create an account using the command sent with your invite email.

 To Install on my Local Machine
 ==============================

 To ready a computer for being a 20ft development client, `install Docker <https://store.docker.com/search?type=edition&offering=community>`_ then choose which platform to install on - Docker or Python 3.
 Installing on Docker is simplest but (especially on mac) may prove to have worse performance; Installing into Python 3 needs a Python 3 environment on the development machine, *and also a local docker instance* but should prove to be faster.
-You will also need gcc and make, if they're not installed already.
 Note that for any advanced development you will be needing a Python 3 environment anyway.

 **For Docker** Install with ``curl -s https://20ft.nz/docker | sh``.